 The Universal Geneve 885103/02 was produced from ~1964 until 1967 (I believe…I have to caveat all my research!).
 Otherwise known as the “Nina Rindt”, the 885103/02 is powered by the Valjoux 72, features a white dial with black registers.
 Depending on date of production, there are differences in hand colors and sizes, different logos on the dial (applied or printed), and multiple different logos on the crown.

-I will not be touching upon the 885103/01, which is known as the, sigh, “Evil Nina”, and features a black dial with white registers, among other differentiating features.
+This section will not touch upon the 885103/01, which is known as the, sigh, “Evil Nina”, and features a black dial with white registers, among other differentiating features.

 Universal Geneve “Nina Rindt” Serial Number Project

 Below is an aggregation all of the Universal Geneve 885103/02 (aka “Nina Rindt”) pieces I have located.
 If you find others, please contact me with a link and/or images and serial number if available.
-I am not including the “Evil Nina” (885103/01).
+I am not including the “Evil Nina” (885103/01) in this serial number project.

-I have found the following Nina serial number ranges, though obviously limited in number, and many are posted online without caseback images or serial number provided (or, at times, they are polished/worn off).
+This project is limited in number of serials that are available, as many pieces are posted online without caseback images or serial number provided.
 I have seen reference to comments that these serials were easily worn off, but just as often it appears from images that the caseback has been polished completely, or a non-original caseback is used.

 There are a number of pieces that are 2569xxx, with the last 3 digits unknown.